Sammyjo20/laravel-haystack/README.md

 ## Setting data when creating haystacks

 Sometimes it's useful to set some data for your jobs to consume without having to pass every piece of data down into each job.
 You can use the `withData` method while you are building your Haystack to add data before the Haystack starts.
+It also accepts a key, value and optional Eloquent cast.

 ```php
 <?php